khalilliu/awesome-github-repos/data.md

 *   [YunYouJun/nnrm](https://github.com/YunYouJun/nnrm) - 🔧 New nrm (NPM registry manager).
 Use smaller dependencies.

 *   [mdx-editor/editor](https://github.com/mdx-editor/editor) - A rich text editor React component for markdown

-*   [whoiskatrin/sql-translator](https://github.com/whoiskatrin/sql-translator) - SQL Translator is a tool for converting natural language queries into SQL code using artificial intelligence.
-This project is 100% free and open source.

 *   [transitive-bullshit/bing-chat](https://github.com/transitive-bullshit/bing-chat) - Node.js client for Bing's new AI-powered search.
 It's like ChatGPT on steroids 🔥